 NBER Conference Code of Conduct

 The NBER seeks to provide a safe and productive meeting environment that fosters the exchange of scientific ideas, provides equal opportunities and treatment for all participants, and is free of harassment and discrimination.
-While free and open discussion and debate are essential elements of scholarly interaction and this policy does not discourage them, paper presenters, discussants, and other conference participants are expected to treat others with respect and consideration, to follow venue rules, and to alert staff or security of any dangerous situations or if anyone is in distress.
+Free and open discussion and debate are essential elements of scholarly interaction and this policy does not discourage them, but paper presenters, discussants, and other conference participants are expected to treat others with respect and consideration, to follow venue rules, and to alert staff or security of any dangerous situations or if anyone is in distress.
 All participants are also expected to abide by standards of scientific integrity and professional ethics, in particular by disclosing any financial interests or other ties that might be viewed as creating conflicts of interest as described in the NBER Research Dissemination Disclosure Policy.